joshpoll/joshpoll.github.io/_pages/about.md

 title: "About Me"
 ---

 Hi!
-I'm Josh Pollock, a third year PhD student at MIT.
+I'm Josh Pollock, a fourth year PhD student at MIT.
 I work on domain-specific languages for visualization in the VIS group with Arvind Satyanarayan.

 My current interest is in helping people create and reason about all kinds of visualizations, not